sagemath/trac_to_gh/Issue 179.md

 # Issue 179: recent worksheets -- in notebook display

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/179

 Original creator: was